 It is estimated that the value of inheritances is set to double over the next 20 years.1 If we extend the time horizon, it is estimated that £5.5 trillion is expected to pass to the next generation over the next 30 years.2

-- Those aged 55 to 64 years were the most likely to receive an inheritance and also received the largest inheritances on average, and
+• Those aged 55 to 64 years were the most likely to receive an inheritance and also received the largest inheritances on average,

-Those leaving the money will no doubt want to ensure that their beneficiaries, be it family, friends and/or charities, enjoy their windfall.
+Those leaving the money will no doubt want to ensure that their beneficiaries, be their family, friends and/or charities, enjoy their windfall.
 They will also probably wish to minimise the tax man’s take on their bequests in a legal and ethical way.
-Figures from HMRC for the 2020/21 tax year show £5.4bn was collected in inheritance tax, an increase of £190m on the previous year.
 The receipts from Inheritance Tax have been increasing year on year for some time and look to increase further still.
 Inheritance Tax is often referred to as the voluntary tax as there are simple measures to mitigate it, which are often overlooked.

 The benefits of talking

-Instead of thinking of your money as something you leave to your next of kin when you die, why not plan early and support younger family members who have an immediate need for financial support?
-The evidence from the Quilter research indicates that many beneficiaries pass the money on.
+Instead of thinking of your money as something you leave to your next of kin when you die, why not plan early, and support younger family members who have an immediate need for financial support?

 Whether you are the benefactor or the possible beneficiary, having the conversation now can make sure the money goes to the right person, at the right time and in the right way.